Michael Moehler

 Chair, Co-Chair, Committee Member (Department, College, AND University Levels): 2010-present.

-I have also served as Chair, Co-Chair, or Committee Member of over twenty faculty, staff, and senior administrative searches in Philosophy, Political Science, Economics, PPE, ASPECT, and the College.
+I have also served as Chair, Co-Chair, or Committee Member of over twenty faculty, staff, and senior administrative searches in Philosophy, Political Science, Economics, PPE, ASPECT, and CLAHS.